 Contact David: email@example.com

-The UBU Project is honored and excited to welcome Kim Zinevich to our team!
+The UBU Project is honored and excited to have Kim Zinevich as part of our UBU team!
 Kim comes to us as a consultant by way of S&Z Professional Services, LLC.

 Kim is a Singer & Songwriter for the Phoenix-based band, The Bellwethers, and Co-Founder & CEO of SZR Music Group, an independent record label she launched with her husband in 2015.

 In January 2021, she took advantage of an early retirement opportunity from her “day job” as a Technology Delivery Leader in the Payments Industry to pursue several creative and philanthropic projects.
 She brings 30+ years of corporate experience to the UBU Project, including: Technology Delivery & Service Management, Executive Administration, Strategic Partnerships, Business Operations, and Outsourced Services Implementation.
 She is also a commissioned Notary for the State of Arizona.